Bowel Obstruction In Dogs

 Induce Vomiting

-If your pet is brought in after having ingested something and the veterinarian is able to induce vomiting and produce the foreign object, the pet will be sent home to monitor for appetite, any vomiting and normal bowel movements (to ensure all potential danger of obstruction was eliminated through vomiting).
+If your dog’s intestinal obstruction has been caused by ingesting something, the vet may be able to induce vomiting to reject the foreign object.
+The pet will be sent home and should be monitored to check on appetite, any further vomiting and normal bowel movements (to ensure all potential danger of obstruction was eliminated through vomiting).

 Hospitalization and Stabilization